Staying Ship Shape

 In crisis?
 Here is where you can find help for you or someone important to you right now.
 Emergency contact numbers for free, professional emergency assistance right now, no matter where you live in New Zealand.

-Select your region for contact numbers or ring Healthline 0800 611 116
+Select your region using the sliders below or ring Healthline 0800 611 116

 Free call or text 1737 for support from a trained counsellor